samuel0007/ethWb/public/intro/2_Lecture_2.md

 ### Asserts

 We can use assert statements to check our assumptions in various places.
-When an assert statement fails, we get a precise location information.
-Asserts are generally only use during the development phase, and below you find an example on how to desactivate them with a macro for your production code.
+When an assert statement fails during runtime, the program is stopped we get and error message with precise location information.
+Asserts are generally only used during the development phase, and below you find an example on how to deactivate them with a macro for your production code.
 To use assert statements, you have to include the _assert.h_ library.

 ~~~cpp
 #include <assert.h>     // assert library